Chapter 1: "Huh, this is fun. Guy in his underwear fighting goblins. Pretty funny."

 "How long is it?"

-About 120-130 hours of audio across 8 books, or roughly 4,500-5,000 pages in print.
+About 120-130 hours of audio across 7 books (8th releasing May 12), or roughly 4,500-5,000 pages in print.
 That sounds like a lot.
 You won't notice.
 People regularly report finishing the entire series in 2-3 weeks because they can't stop.
 Cancel some plans.

 "Is it appropriate for kids?"